-So, who says natural deodorant doesn’t smell as good as chemically-enhanced deodorants?
+Who says natural deodorant doesn’t smell as good as chemically-enhanced deodorants?
 Not us, at least not when we’re talking about Schmidt’s Natural Deodorant.

-Schmidt’s combines the pleasing, soothing smells of lavender and sage which not only neutralizes odor but provides a long-lasting scent that is second-to-none.
-As a natural deodorant should be, it’s also free of aluminum, parabens, propylene glycol, phthalates and other chemical junk.
+Schmidt’s combines the pleasing, soothing smells of lavender and sage, which not only neutralizes odor but provides a long-lasting scent that is second-to-none.
+As a natural deodorant should be, it’s also free of aluminum, parabens, propylene glycol, phthalates, and other chemical junk.

-Instead, Schmidt’s contains baking soda, which helps neutralize odor, and arrowroot powder, to absorb moisture, while shea and cocoa-seed butter moisturize.
+Instead, Schmidt’s contains baking soda, which helps neutralize odor, and arrowroot powder to absorb moisture, while shea and cocoa seed butter moisturize.

 Schmidt’s Natural Deodorant comes in a cream form, meaning you apply it with your fingers.
-It works into a somewhat gritty salve between your fingers as you prepare it for application, and you’ll immediately notice its lavender-field scent.
+It works into a somewhat gritty salve between your fingers as you prepare it for application, and you’ll immediately notice its lavender field scent.
 The jar comes with a spatula to remove the cream, but you only need a pea-sized amount to cover each underarm.

-Made in Portland, Oregon, Schmidt’s comes with a 100% money back satisfaction guarantee, which is always a plus.
+Made in Portland, Oregon, Schmidt’s comes with a 100% money-back satisfaction guarantee, which always is a plus.

 - Intoxicating, refreshing scent